lyonscode/lyonscode.github.io/_posts/2025-07-21-tryhackme-warzone-2-write-up.md

 ![](/assets/img/uploads/search-gap1.cab-2.png)

-We pull the MD5 hash so we can put it into VirusTotal and learn more what's been uncovered about this file.
+We pull the MD5 hash so we can put it into VirusTotal and learn what's been uncovered about this file.

 ![](/assets/img/uploads/md5-hash-warzone-2.png)